Yujie-Cui/WB-channels/README.md

 **Requirements:**
 1. The code is tested on Ubuntu 16.04 with gcc 5.4.
 But it should work on other linux distributions.
-2. If you want to run on Windows, you will want to replace some functions, and install shared library properly.
+2. If you want to run on Windows, you will want to replace some functions.
 Good luck!
 3. To test hyper-threaded sharing, you must use a machine with a processor that has SMT feature enabled.
 4. python 3.x, library e.g., matplotlib, numpy